Dril: "(((Keebler Elves)))" controversy

 In June 2016, dril drew controversy for a tweet that used triple parentheses around the name of the corporate mascots of the cookie company Keebler:

 Triple parentheses, or "echoes", are used online by the alt-right as an antisemitic symbol to highlight the names of Jews.
 Journalist Jay Hathaway wrote that most of dril's followers understood the tweet to be an ironic joke exploring the uncertain "etiquette around this very 2016 expression of bigotry ...
 Can a non-Jew apply the (((echoes))) to his own name as a show of allyship?
 Is it OK to use the parentheses in a joke at the white supremacists' expense?
-There’s no clear consensus."
+There's no clear consensus."

 As the "(((Keebler Elves)))" tweet spread, some far-right accounts praised dril, interpreting the tweet as a covert signal of genuine antisemitic views.
 Others criticized the tweet as bigoted, even if the intent was ironic, or at least in poor taste.
 In response to the controversy, dril alternated between dismissing those who believed he was an antisemite and making sarcastic promises to become "less racist" with the help of donations.
-Writer Alexander McDonough said dril's "refusal to clarify his views speaks to his trust in his audience to 'get' his jokes" and to dril's confidence in his privacy.
-"Likewise," McDonough wrote, "[dril's] audience trusts him to make pointed satire that crosses boundaries but is never hateful.
-The joke is always on himself or an entrenched elite, dril never punches down."
-According to McDonough, the controversy did not seem to have any long-term impact on dril's popularity.
 In the Jewish magazine Tablet, Armin Rosen called the tweet "an obviously satirical performance of anti-Jewish bigotry" and "the only funny anti-Semitism meta-controversy in the history of the internet."